canonical/tdx/README.md

 ### 6.3 Secure Boot TD

+⚠️ ONLY with Host Ubuntu LTS 24.04 ⚠️

 We provide a libvirt template (`trust_domain-sb.xml.template`) that shows how a TD can be booted with secure boot.
 As a result, you can easily boot a TD with secure boot enabled using the following commands: